Skip to main content

 • Software, licensing agreements, or content/resources for alumni (contact your liaison for more information).

-The application for the annual grant is available online.
+The application for the grant is available online.
 A downloadable application is also available to allow for offline work.
 Only online applications submitted using the provided form will be accepted.

 Each academic unit should apply for their portion of funding on a collaborative event.
 Schools are encouraged to work jointly on the application and submit identical information.